SadieDragon/TPR-Hints-Tool/log.md

             - Use list smartz to grab the first line into ``tab_type`` to parse off the indicator, then everything but the second line into ``tab_contents`` to be converted into information in the notebook
                 - We know the indicator will always be behind a ``: ``, so can use ``split()`` to noms it
                 - the tab name will be the file name without ``.txt``

+    - ``load_data``: Ok, we have the data, now to reload it.
+        - Close all of the tabs that are currently open and are data tabs
+            - To do this, I need to modify ``reset_tracker`` in ``hints/gui_management/managers/reset_utils.py`` to allow me to reset the tab without the notepad creation.
+            - Which means, I need ``hints/tabs/options_tab.py`` to be given the resetter instance, so it can pass it off to reloading.
+Yay, chasing down threads.

 - ...